 All 26 European countries require labeling along with several Asian, South American, and other countries around the world.

-An ABC News poll in June found 93% of respondents want the federal government to require mandatory labeling of GMO's.
+An ABC News poll found 93% of respondents want the federal government to require mandatory labeling of GMO's.
 57% say they would use those labels to avoid foods containing GMO's!

 Protect yourself, your family, and future generations, support GMO labeling legislation and vote with your dollars by purchasing certified Organic food that is required by law to be GMO free.